 KeyStruck

-See what shortcut you just hit.
-A floating glass HUD names the action whenever you fire a keyboard shortcut — so you don't have to squint at the menu-bar flash to confirm.
+A floating glass HUD names every keyboard shortcut you fire — so you don't have to squint at the menu-bar flash to confirm.
+Double-tap ⌘ and KeyStruck shows you every shortcut the active app has bound.

 Names every shortcut